Can I Afford a Dog? How Much Does a Furry Friend Cost?

 How much does a dog cost per month on average?
 While this number tends to depend on what kind of dog you have because of factors like size, grooming… how many toys they chew on a daily rate, can cause it to fluctuate, I’ll share what Benny costs on a regular basis.

 What are some of the expenses I have on a regular basis?

 Dog food.
 Benny gets a big bag of healthy dog food once every 7 to 8 weeks.
 It costs me about $50.
 If we assume that I replace it once every two months then it costs around $300 yearly.

 Toys.
 Benny’s not a terrible toy chewer, but he does suckle on stuffed animals and de-stuff them which eventually ruins them.
 I probably give Benny one new toy monthly and throw one that he’s ruined out.
 That’s about 12 toys a year.
-Assuming you pay $5 a toy, that’s $60 a year.
+Assuming you pay $5 a toy, that’s a $60 annual cost.

 Budget-friendly tip: If you want to find great toys for a smaller puppy that doesn’t destroy them, check out the baby toys section of a thrift shop.
 Benny particularly likes the stuffed animals and the chewy rubber-type toys like keys.
 Also, he carries around a hairless my little pony everywhere (I cut the fake Barbie-like hair off).

 Treats: Benny’s not really a treat guy.
 He likes the occasional dog beef jerky (the real stuff, not the fake stuff) but mostly he’s happy with peeled apples or bananas.
 I probably spend around $25 on treats for him a year.

 Grooming: Benny goes to the groomer about once every six weeks which costs around $25.
 He doesn’t get anything too fancy, just a bath, blowout and his nails clipped.
 His groomer visits cost about $200 per year.